Over the years, how we explore potential marketplaces has changed as more customers choose to shop online rather than in-person.

 Recommended Reading: Technical SEO Best Practices: Schema

-Each should then contain unique combinations of the shippingRate and deliveryTime.
+Each option should then contain unique combinations of the shippingRate and deliveryTime.
 Google displays the data based on the cheapest option to ship.

 Shipping Cost by Region